-As the university founded to advance David Ben-Gurion's vision for the Negev, BGU has always been ahead of its time, missionwise.
+As the university founded to advance David Ben-Gurion's vision for the Negev, BGU has always been ahead of its time, mission-wise.
 Spurred by the unique spirit of entrepreneurship that defines today's pioneers, we pursue not only outstanding research and education, but also the advancement of the Negev's diverse communities.
-Indeed, as the anchor university for a long-disadvantaged region, BGU strives to marry academic excellence with broad social responsibility.
+Indeed, as the anchor university for a severely disadvantaged region, BGU strives to marry academic excellence with broad accessibility.

-In recent years, BGU has further expanded its mission to include economic development.
+In recent years, BGU has further expanded its mission to include economic development, as well.
 Recognizing that the key to a flourishing Negev is a young professional community, we have worked to make BGU a trusted partner to the region's government and industry, leveraging our role in technological innovation into a burgeoning, knowledge-based Beer-Sheva economy.
-And indeed, thanks to strategic investments in our core strengths and active collaboration with government and industry, BGU has helped turn the Negev into a world leader in areas such as water research, desert technologies, medical education, autism research, and cyber security.
+And indeed, thanks to strategic investments in our core strengths and active collaboration with government and industry, BGU has helped turn the Negev into a world leader in such fields as water research, desert tech, medical education, autism research, and cyber security.

-In the wake of October 7, we are called to yet another challenge: transforming the Negev into not only a scientific engine, but also a resilient society.
-In pursuing this ambition, we may look to America's "Fifth Wave" universities as a model.'
+In the wake of October 7th, we are called to yet another challenge: transforming the Negev into not only a scientific engine, but also a resilient society.
+In pursuing this ambition, we may look for a model to America's "Fifth Wave" universities.1

-In the so-called "Fourth Wave" of higher education, universities turned to research as a means of improving humanity.
+In the so-called "fourth wave" of higher education that began in the nineteenth century, universities turned to research as a means of improving humanity.
 Their breakthrough discoveries and technological innovations have incalculably bettered the human condition.
 Yet these accomplishments were accompanied by a siloing of knowledge and an increasing disconnect from society.
-These universities are inherently limited in their ability to engage with complexity and to bring the benefits of their research and education to the widest possible numbers in their communities.
+As such, these universities are inherently limited in their ability to engage with complexity, and to bring the benefits of their research and education to the widest possible numbers in their communities.

 Fifth Wave universities, by contrast, strive for integration and responsivity.
-In a Fifth Wave university, there is no contradiction between academic excellence and societal responsibility and integration.
-From BGU's perspective, by viewing the university as an evolving platform for effecting large-scale, systemic change, we also measure our success against social outcomes.
-Indeed, by using the Negev's advancement as an institutional North Star, BGU both inspires and participates in producing the results that the Negev, Israel, and the world, need.
+Moreover, while they recognize the value of competition in spurring excellence, they prioritize collaboration as the best means of addressing wicked problems.
+Perhaps most important, by viewing themselves as evolving platforms for effecting large-scale, systemic change, they measure their success against social outcomes in the regions of which they are a part.
+Indeed, by using their regions' advancement as institutional North stars, these universities both inspire and participate in the results that their societies-and the world-need.